 No one knew what had happened to him but veterinarians speculated he may have been attacked by a bigger animal.
 He was given several surgeries, but with little hope for a complete recovery.
 Because of his severe injuries, veterinarians said he would never walk again.
 If he remained alive he would need extreme care, and it was unlikely anyone would be prepared to help him.
 He was in fact, eventually deemed ‘unadoptable’ and scheduled to be euthanized.

 BenBen was depressed, but to make things worse, he has a condition of excess skin on his face, which gives him a permanent mournful expression.
-(It is nonetheless, endearing!)
+(Still, he is so cute!)
 BenBen was called the ‘saddest cat in the world’.

 As the days passed, BenBen grew more listless and sulky.
 He refused to eat or drink.
 Shelter workers thought he was preparing to die.
 He was on death row and he knew there was no hope for him.